imagej/imagej.github.io/_pages/MorphoLibJ.md

 In some cases it may be useful to restrict the propagation of distances to a specific region or mask.
 For example, one may be interested in the distance between two points in a vasculature network, while staying within the network.
 The **geodesic distance transform** consists in computing the distance from a given binary marker, while constraining the propagation of the distance within a binary mask.
 An illustration is given in the figure below:

-{% capture title%}
- Computation of the geodesic distance map on a binary image from the DRIVE database (Staal *et al.*, 2004\[16\]).
+{% include thumbnail src='/images/pages/MorphoLibJ-geodesic-distance-example.png' title='Computation of the geodesic distance map on a binary image from the DRIVE database (Staal \'\'et al.\'\', 2004\[16\]).
 Left: original image with marker superimposed in red.
-Right: result of geodesic distance map, hot colors correspond to large distances, cold colors correspond to small distances.
+Right: result of geodesic distance map, hot colors correspond to large distances, cold colors correspond to small distances.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-geodesic-distance-example.png' title=title %}

   - **Geodesic Distance Map** computes the geodesic distance between each foreground pixel of a binary mask image to the closest pixel of a marker image, while staying within the particle represented by the mask image.
   - **Interactive Geodesic Distance Map** computes the geodesic distance between each foreground pixel of a the currently selected image (considered the mask image) to the closest pixel of a marker image defined by the user ROIs, while staying within the particle represented by the mask image.